 When calibrating the ramps, first adjust ramp aware distance and minimum ramp time leaving any adjustments to local ramp headway factors to the end of the process.

-Generally, leave the ramp reaction time factor set to 1.00.
+Generally, leave the local ramp headway factor set to 1.00.

 Unless field conditions indicate otherwise, implement the same settings for all other ramps in the network.